RDFLib/prez-ui/README.md

 ![New design diagram](design.png)

 NOTE: This repo now uses [`pnpm`](https://pnpm.io) - a more performant package manager to replace `npm` - and uses a root workspace to reuse dependencies and local packages.

+# Running in local dev
+- run "pnpm i" in the root project folder
+- run "pnpm storybook" in the prez-components folder to view the storybook for prez-components